donaldRwilliams/blsmeta/README.md

-While I intend to save these projects for my future lab, working with underrepresented students (BIPOC, first-generation, students from developing countries, etc.) takes precedence–this cannot wait.
+While I intend to save these projects for my future lab, working with underrepresented students (BIPOC, first-generation, students from developing countries, etc.) takes precedence.
 If you are interested in the above options, or have an idea of your own, please email (<drwwilliams@ucdavis.edu>) or DM on Twitter (<https://twitter.com/wdonald_1985>).
 I prefer Twitter.

 Preference will be given to women of color and Native Americans.